platformio/platformio-docs/plus/debug-tools/renode.rst

 ------

 .. note::
-    For more detailed ``board`` information please scroll the tables below by horizontally.
+    For more detailed ``board`` information please scroll tables below by horizontal.

 .. list-table::